marcoalopez/GrainSizeTools/DOCS/FAQ.md

 - **Avoid the use of root mean squared (RMS) or the area-weighted mean**, both perform poorly.

 More details [here](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2020_JSG_SG_104042.pdf)

+### When to use the confidence interval for the standard deviation and the average estimate?
+What is the difference anyway?

+That depends on the information you want to provide.
+If the message to carry is on the spread (or variability) of the grain size population, for example to compare how between distributions...TODO, the standard deviation is the metric to use.
+If the interest is in the precision of the average or in comparing differences between averages the confidence intervals for the average (based on the standard error) is your metric; for example when using paleopiezometers.

 ### What is an MSD value?
 What is it used for?